 How does machine learning apply to fraud detection in banks?

 Machine learning is the science of designing algorithms that automatically find improvements based on previous experiences.
 It analyzes huge sets of data using complex algorithms to identify patterns.
-This can help machines predict and respond to situations, even if they have not been explicitly programmed in those ways.
+This type of deep learning can help machines predict and respond to situations, even if they have not been explicitly programmed in those ways.

 There are several use cases, including predictive analytics, product recommendations, market research, and more.
 But one of the most critical applications of machine learning is detecting fraud.
 Click here to learn how financial services use digital identity verification.

 The idea behind using machine learning is that fraudulent transactions show certain patterns that differentiate them from genuine ones.
 Machine learning algorithms recognize these patterns and are able to differentiate those between fraudsters and legitimate clients.
-These algorithms are able to detect fraud much faster and with more accuracy than traditional rules-based systems because they can make use of larger sets of data.
+These algorithms can detect fraudulent activity much faster and with more accuracy than traditional rules-based systems because they can make use of larger sets of data.

 While humans and rules-based programmed systems can ignore or unknowingly overlook pieces of information, machine learning algorithms can be trained to analyze even the most seemingly-unrelated information in order to find a pattern.